anna97490/vacances-tranquilles-front/docs/README.md

 # Vacances Tranquilles Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.
-Vacances Tranquilles is an Angular 18 application for managing holiday rentals.
-It offers pages for provider registration, traveller sign-up, reservations, messaging and more.
+Vacances Tranquilles is an Angular 18 app that connects travellers with trusted providers for home services, bookings, and easy holiday management.

 ## Development server
 ## Prerequisites